rockharbor-church/worship/README.md

 ## Code of Conduct

 At Rockharbor, we expect respectful behavior from both administrators and contributors.
-For more information, see [CODE_OF_CONDUCT.md](https://github.com/rockharbor-church/worship/blob/develop/CODE_OF_CONDUCT.md).

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)